-Why you’ll love this Powdered Sugar Icing Recipe
+Why you’ll love this recipe:

-- Easy to customize – start with just 2 ingredients and add flavors and coloring, if desired!
+- Easy to customize – Start with just 2 ingredients and add flavors and coloring, if desired!

-Royal Icing vs Sugar Glaze Icing
+Royal Icing vs Powdered Sugar Icing

 Royal icing is made of meringue powder or whipped egg whites and powdered sugar.
 It sets quickly and ideal for intricate piped designs!

-Easy glaze icing, on other hand, is made of powdered sugar and liquid.
+Powdered sugar icing, on other hand, is made of powdered sugar and liquid.
 While it’s quite easy to work with, it takes a little longer to set.
 But once set, you can stack the glazed cookies.

 You can make the simplest icing with just powdered sugar and water.
 It’ll taste nothing but sugar, and I love it that way.

-How to make Icing with Powdered Sugar
+How to make icing with powdered sugar:

 - To test the consistency, let the glaze pour off the spoon.
 The glaze should fall into a ribbon and hold the shape for a few seconds before melting back into the glaze.